istatkus/momentum-pa-team/Data Discovery Round 2.md

 |           Offer3| 0.047 | 0.017 | 0.000 | 0.000 | 0.000 | 0.000 |0.000 |0.000 |0.000  |
 |           Offer4| 0.000 | 0.000 | 0.000 | 0.000 | 0.000 | 0.000 |0.000 |0.000 |0.000  |

+#### Model Requirements (SMAM)

+Summarized by Renew,Offer.TYpe and Number.of.Policies, calculated percent Yes Response

 image:![Plot Offer Policy Yes Percent](https://github.com/istatkus/momentum-pa-team/blob/master/Rplot%20Offer%20Policy2.png)

 image:![Plot Offer Policy Yes Response](https://github.com/istatkus/momentum-pa-team/blob/master/Rplot%20Offer%20Policy.png)

+#### Model Experiments (SMAM) and Insight Creation (SMAM)

+Offer 4 was not responded to by any member
+Offer 3 was responded to by members with only 1 or 2 policies
+Offer 2 and Offer 1 had additional Yes response across the range of number of policies

 #### Grow a Tree